Understanding The Aesthetics: Western Vs. Eastern Flower Arrangement Styles

 Eastern Asymmetry Meets Western Geometry.

-Conversely, some ikebana practitioners are bringing in very structured geometric elements usually missing from more accessible compositions - weaving the spontaneity of nature with grounded stability.
+Conversely, some Ikebana practitioners are introducing very structured geometric elements usually missing from more accessible compositions, weaving the spontaneity of nature with grounded stability.

 East Asian Materials In Western Design